 Fisherman’s Village: The best night market in Koh Samui

 Swings, sunsets & crocodile skewers.
-Located in the northern part of Samui in Bo Phut, Fisherman’s Village, is a must-do shopping experience.
+Located in the northern part of Samui in Bo Phut, Fisherman’s Village, is a must-do shopping experience in Samui.
 The markets and bars are illuminated by lights strung between coconut trees with quirky and cool outdoor bars where swings replace bar stools.

 Take your time meandering down the car-free road.
 Stop to sample food to suit all cravings and tastebuds.
 Local Thai favourites can be found among sushi, sausages, and salmon.
 If you are feeling more adventurous, try a crocodile skewer.
 Eat, shop, eat some more, and enjoy the balmy weather.